patricklafrance/wmfnext-shell/README.md

 const LoginPage = lazy(() => import("./pages/Login"));
 const NotFoundPage = lazy(() => import("./pages/NotFound"));

-// Will protect our authenticated routes by redirecting to the login page if the user is not authenticated. function AuthenticationBoundary() {
+// Will redirect to the login page if the user is not authenticated. function AuthenticationBoundary() {
     return useIsAuthenticated() ? <Outlet /> : <Navigate to="/login" />;
 }